 There’s no need to worry about water seeping through the pad even if the robot is not in use.

-It also minimizes the risk of water puddles underneath the robot in case you forget to empty the vessel.
+It also minimizes the risk of water puddles underneath the robot if you forget to empty the vessel.

-However, Roborock prohibits the use of cleaners in the water tank as it can damage the electronic components.
+However, Roborock prohibits cleaners in the water tank as it can damage the electronic components.

 The only liquid usable with the tank is water and nothing else.
 If you need to use cleaners, the best alternative would be spraying it on the pad.